An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Proof of Theorem and Corollary

-The proof is an application of the implicit function theorem for vector-valued maps.
+\begin{proof}[Proof of Theorem~\ref{t.main2}] The proof is an application of the implicit function theorem for vector-valued maps.
 Although Theorem~\ref{t.main} already ensures the existence of the functions $m(\alpha)$ and $\lambda(\alpha)$ in terms of the variable $\alpha$, the use of the implicit function theorem is needed to establish their continuous differentiability.
 To this end, it is convenient to consider a vectorial-valued map $F$ defined on $\alpha$ and on two \emph{auxiliary} variables: a scaled measure $M=R_+^d$ of the largest ball $B_+$ of an optimal pair and the frequency $\omega=\sqrt{\lambda}$.
+As in Theorem~\ref{t.main} we consider optimal sets of measure $\delta_d$.
 These are related to the original variables of the theorem through the identities $\lambda(\alpha)=\delta_d^{2/d}\omega(\alpha)^2$ and

+where $R_+(\alpha)$ is the radius of the ball $|B_+^\alpha|$.
 Once the continuous differentiability and the monotonicity are established for these auxiliary variables, the continuous differentiability and the monotonicity of $m$ and $\lambda$ follows directly from the previous identities.
 The proof is divided into two steps.

 \emph{Step 1 (continuous differentiability of the functions).} Consider $F\colon X\subset\mathbb R^3\to \mathbb R^2$ with $X=(0,1)\times ({1}/{2},1)\times (j_{d/2-1,1},j_{d/2,1})$ and $F=(f_1,f_2)$ and $f_1,f_2\colon X\to \mathbb R$ scalar functions defined by